-The Standards Committee considers complaints about Councillors.
-The Independent Persons on the Committee must be consulted by the Council before it makes a decision on an allegation of misconduct by a Councillor that it has decided to investigate, or before it decides on action to be taken in respect of that Councillor.
+The Council also agreed to retain a Standards Committee with new terms of reference.
+Whilst the Act removed the statutory basis for independent members it did replace them with a new role - the Independent Person.
+They must be consulted by an authority before it makes a decision on an allegation of misconduct by a Councillor that it has decided to investigate or before it decides on action to be taken in respect of that Councillor.
+Two independent members of the 'old' Standards Committee have been appointed as Independent Persons under the Act.

-The induction events organised for new Councillors following the May 2014 local elections included a session on standards with a surgery session following that, providing support to Members on completing their Register of Interest forms, and with additional guidance being prepared to clarify what is required.
+The induction events organised for new councillors following the May 2014 local elections includes a session on standards with a surgery session following that, providing support to Members on completing their Register of Interest forms, and with additional guidance being prepared to clarify what is required.